windowsair/rockchip-debian-image-recipes/README.md

 $ rockusb reset
 ```

-The process for the Sige5 board is similar, but substituting the loader with the
+The process for the Sige5 and ROCK 4D boards is similar, but substituting the
-`rk3576_spl_loader_*` binary and the image with the
+loader with the `rk3576_spl_loader_*` binary and the image with the
-`image-rockchip-sige5-rk3576.img.gz` image.
+`image-rockchip-sige5-rk3576.img.gz` or `image-rockchip-rock4d-rk3576.img.gz`
+files respectively.

 ### Install to SD card
 Copy the image to an SD card using `bmaptool`, assuming `/dev/sdX` as the